 Use these 6 product photography techniques and tips to help you go from being an amateur to nearly professional very quickly.

-1. Use A Simple Background
+1. Great Product Photos Use A Simple Background

-However, if you can see a bunch of supplies or other wreaths in the background, then that distracts the shopper and keeps them from seeing how amazing the wreath is that you’re trying to showcase.
+However, if you can see a bunch of supplies or other wreaths in the background, that distracts the shopper and keeps them from seeing how amazing the wreath is that you’re trying to showcase.

 Instead, use a simple or plain white background when taking product photos to post online.
 This simplifies the entire image!

-Eliminating a cluttered background helps the buyer to really see and appreciate your wreath rather than being distracted or overwhelmed by your photo.
+Eliminating a cluttered background helps the buyer really see and appreciate your wreath rather than being distracted or overwhelmed by your photo.

-2. Add Lighting For Great Product Photos
+2. Add Lighting For Great Product Images

 Typical overhead lighting in your workspace will not make your product look its best.
-Instead, turn on some additional light to help your wreath shine to its fullest.
+You’ll likely see poor lighting and unwanted shadows, which will detract from your product.